yalemssa/aspace_generate_sort_order/README.md

 7. Select the `Text` radio button in the Column data format menu
 8. Click `Finish`
 9. Select the `Existing sheet` radio button from the next menu and click `OK`
+10. The spreadsheet will populate with the formatted data.
+To sort, click the `Data > Sort` button.
+11. In the sort menu, check the `My list has headers` button and select `sort_order` from the `Column` drop-down.
+Click `OK`.
+12. You may receive a Sort Warning asking whether you should `Sort anything that looks like a number, as a number` or `Sort numbers and numbers stored as text separately`.
+Select `Sort numbers and numbers stored as text separately` and click `OK`